Set the stage to raise capital, attract investors, and unlock growth opportunities with a Nevada C corp. Starts at $0 plus NV state fees.

 Nevada draws a large number of companies because it’s known to offer more favorable regulations and tax conditions, including:

-C corporations are the default form of corporation.
+what is a C corporation are the default form of corporation.
 On the federal level, they’re taxed as a separate entity from their shareholders.
 This results in “double taxation,” meaning that the corporation’s profits are taxed twice, first at the corporate level and again when they’re distributed to the shareholders.

 Nevada has no state corporate or personal income tax, so C corporations get a break on both fronts there.

-An S corporation is an eligible, incorporated business that elected the federal S corporation status through the Subchapter S of the IRS code.
+An what is an S corporation is an eligible, incorporated business that elected the federal S corporation status through the Subchapter S of the IRS code.
 In this structure, the company’s profits aren’t taxed at the business level, just on the individual level when they’re distributed to shareholders.

 Businesses in Nevada, regardless of structure, are subject to: